-MARC’s partner organisations include Austin Health, Australian Unity, Benetas, Carers Victoria, COTA Victoria, Deakin University, Dementia Australia, Federation University, Lyndoch Living, Monash University, NARI, North Western Melbourne Primary Care Network, Northern Health, RMIT University, St Vincent’s Health, The Royal Melbourne Hospital, The University of Melbourne, and Western Health.
-The Victorian Government Department of Health and Human Services is actively involved in the collaboration.
-Meaningful Ageing Australia has joined MARC as an affiliated member in 2020.
+MARC’s partner organisations include Austin Health, Australian Unity, Barwon Health, Benetas, Carers Victoria, COTA Victoria, Deakin University, Dementia Australia, Department of Health Victoria, Federation University, Lyndoch Living, Merri Health, Monash University, NARI, North Western Melbourne Primary Care Network, RMIT University, Silver Chain, St Vincent’s Health, The Royal Melbourne Hospital, The University of Melbourne, and Western Health.
+Meaningful Ageing Australia joined MARC as an affiliated member in 2020.

 MARC also has an affiliation with the regionally-based Western Alliance Academic Health Science Centre.